This Is How You Can Use Essential Oils to Treat a Sunburn

 Extra ingredients to soothe sunburn

 If you don’t want to use essential oils, look for products that contain those ingredients, as well as ingredients such as avocado oil, vitamin E, and vitamin C.

-C and E work well together to repair damaged skin, says Dr. Weinstein.
+Vitamins C and E work well together to repair damaged skin, says Dr. Weinstein.
 “These are key antioxidants and help with wound healing after insult, whether it be sunburn or a laser procedure which is essentially a controlled sunburn (without the UV damage).”

-How to apply the oils
+How to apply products

 Oils, vitamins, and gels can be layered and rubbed into the skin, dermatologists say.
 Dr. Green recommends using a cool cloth for extra relief, while Dr. Weinstein suggests refrigerating aloe vera for an added cooling effect.
 The American Academy of Dermatology says that aloe vera soothes sun ravaged skin.

-Dr. Green also cautions against applying any essential oil to first degree or superficial burns—especially blistering skin.
 The Centers for Disease Control and Prevention suggests seeking medical attention for sunburn covering 15% of your body, high fever, or severe pain.
 Make sure you know what else you should not do after getting a sunburn.

 When will the pain stop?!

 Along with beach party essentials, you should always have a hat, long sleeves to cover your skin, and sunscreen when at the shore or next to the pool.
 This becomes double important after a sunburn.
 Stay out of the sun while your sunburn is healing–and be sure to be more vigilant about regular application of SPF and protective clothing next time you’re out in the sun.